 A representative receiver point was modeled at the identified residential structure in the study area.
-The receiver point was modeled at a height of 4 meters (relative to ground), which could be typical of the height of a second-story listener and is recommended for sound modeling that involves wind turbines, as it reduces the influence of ground absorption factors that may be misrepresented in prediction results.
-Per the Commission sound limit regulation, sound levels from Project operations are to be assessed "within 100 feet of an inhabited residence," thus, the modeled receiver point was placed 100 feet toward the direction of the Project site.
+The receiver point was modeled at a height of 4 meters (relative to ground), which could be typical of the height of a second-story listener.
+Per the NDAC sound limit regulation, sound levels from Project operations are to be assessed "within 100 feet of an inhabited residence," thus, the modeled receiver point was placed 100 feet toward the direction of the Project site.